 The novel's frank and honest treatment of homosexuality and gay relationships proved to be a shocker in 1964, but it was Isherwood's dazzling prose that made the novel a masterpiece.

 Isherwood's fellow English writer Anthony Burgess declared it "a testimony to Isherwood's undiminished brilliance as a novelist."
 An acclaimed feature film adaptation of A Single Man was released in December of 2009, starring Colin Firth as George Falconer.

-For the rest of his life, Christopher Isherwood lived with his partner Don Bachardy in Santa Monica, California.
-He died of prostate cancer in 1986 at the age of 81, after which, Bachardy's portraits (he had become a successful draughtsman and painter) of his dying partner became famous.
+Christopher Isherwood died of prostate cancer in 1986 at the age of 81.
+After his death, Don Bachardy's portraits (he had become a successful draughtsman and painter) of his dying partner became famous.